valueflows/valueflows/mkdocs/docs/concepts/processes.md

 ## Process structures

 Process-based flows can create "directed graphs" in infinite combinations.
+Basically, a Process can many inputs and many outputs.
+An Economic Resource can be created or increased by many flows, and can be decreases by many flows, over time.

 ![process flows](../assets/dir-graph.png)